Deja Vu All Over Again? DOJ Announces Intent to Adopt Web Accessibility Regulations for State and Local Governments

 On This Page

 This is an article about law in the United States.
 In July 2022 the Department of Justice said it will write new regulations next year about making certain websites accessible to disabled people.
 The DOJ announcement only applies to government websites.
 This includes public schools and public higher education colleges and universities.
 The DOJ tried to adopt regulations more than twelve years ago but did not.
 Will it happen this time?
 We don’t know.
 Lainey tries to be optimistic.
 It is hard to be confident that new regulations will happen, but regulations are very important for a digital world that works for everyone.
-This article was updated on November 6, 2023.
+This article was updated several times beginning on November 6, 2023.
 The Department of Justice found that four counties in Texas violated the ADA by having voting websites that disabled people cannot use.
 This happened even though there are not yet any regulations.
 Another update includes a link to comments that the National Federation of the Blind filed with the DOJ about its proposed regulations.
+Other updates explain the delay in getting the final rule.

 Article updated